 The National Security Education Program, from which the David L. Boren Scholarships were spawned, was established to make more high quality study abroad programs available to more American students in areas of critical interest to national security, such as former Soviet countries like Kyrgyzstan.

 Fulbright Scholarships remain one of the oldest and most prestigious study abroad scholarships won by hundreds of U.S. students each year.
-Applicants must be grad students or advanced level scholars.
-A couple of fully funded grants are awarded for study in Kyrgyzstan.
-Candidates must have a well-defined program of research.
-Awards include travel, living, and tuition.
+Applicants must be graduate students or advanced level scholars and be very competitive in a comprehensive manner.

 - Because the main languages in Kyrgyzstan are Russian and Kyrgyz, recipients of a Fulbright Scholarship may also opt to take advantage of the Fulbright Critical Language Enhancement Award if language skills are a prerequisite of their program.
 Awards cover six months of intensive language study.

 These are highly competitive and applicants must be enrolling in one of the school’s programs to be considered.
 Besides a research project outline, applicants must also submit two lengthy essays and have a 3.2 GPA or above.
 Fellowships are $1,000.